Danz CM: Career as Danz CM (2020–present)

-In August 2020, Johnson announced on W Magazine that she had changed her alias from Computer Magic to Danz CM.
+In August 2020, Danz announced on W Magazine that she had changed her alias from Computer Magic to Danz CM.
 Discussing on her official Facebook page the reasons of the moniker change, she mentioned: "I wanted to change it because I outgrew Computer Magic.
 I outgrew the shy bedroom pop girl a long time ago.
 Computer Magic might mean something different to you, but to me it represents a skin that I need to shed.
 So if Charmander is like Computer Magic, Charizard is Danz CM.
 I kept the CM in there.
 I hope that makes the change easier.
 It's not a rebranding it is just me growing."

-Her third studio album, The Absurdity of Human Existence, was released on March 12, 2021.
-Danz wrote, produced and recorded the album, Claudius Mittendorfer mixed it and Joe Laporta mastered it.
+Her third studio album, The Absurdity of Human Existence, was released on March 12, 2021 on Channel 9 Records.
+Danz wrote, produced and recorded the album, Claudius Mittendorfer mixed it and Joe LaPorta mastered it.
 Speaking about the album, Danz said that she went through an existential crisis: she experienced feelings of self-doubt, went through an extreme low, was about to break and contemplated the human existence.
 All that inspired her to write "songs of sadness, songs about falling in love, songs about death, songs about wanting something more out of life."
-According to her: "it was diving both the deepest I could go emotionally meanwhile perfecting every sound – listening repeatedly to every second, making sure it was perfect and pushing myself."
+According to her, "it was diving both the deepest I could go emotionally meanwhile perfecting every sound – listening repeatedly to every second, making sure it was perfect and pushing myself."

-The first single and music video (filmed in Death Valley) from Absurdity, "Idea of You", was premiered on YouTube on December 11, 2020.
+The first single and music video (filmed in Death Valley) from Absurdity, "Idea of You", premiered on YouTube on December 11, 2020.
 The next single, "Domino", was released on January 22, 2021, followed by "Something More" on February 12, and "I Don't Need a Hero" on March 5.

+Her fourth studio album, Berlin Tokyo Shopping Mall Elevator, was released on March 31, 2023 on Channel 9 Records.
+Danz wrote, produced, recorded, mixed and mastered the album, which contains some music she composed specifically for her Synth History podcast.
+According to the album liner notes, it is "a mainly experimental and instrumental LP, inspired by the universe, the electromagnetic spectrum, sound, space, time, frozen pizza and driving on the autobahn."
+The album includes the song "Fast Cars" in both English and German as "Schnelle Autos".

+Scoring Work

+In 2020, Danz composed and produced the score for The Map, a documentary short about a major redesign of the New York City subway map directed by Gary Hustwit.
+The soundtrack was released digitally via Channel 9 Records in 2024.

+In 2022, Danz composed and produced the score for the cosmic horror short film While Mortals Sleep directed by Alex Fofonoff.
+It premiered at the Sundance Film Festival.
+In comparison to her previous works, the score for While Mortals Sleep moves away into less tangible, more atmospheric territory.
+The soundtrack was released on limited edition cassette tape via Channel 9 Records.